-The Dakota State University Cyber Corps scholarship program was established in 2011 with a grant awarded to DSU professor Dr. Josh Pauli from the National Science Foundation Scholarship for Service program and the Department of Defense Information Assurance Scholarship program.
-Scholarship for Service is a unique program designed to increase and strengthen the cadre of federal information assurance professionals that protect the government’s criterial information infrastructure.
-This program provides scholarship that fully fund the typical costs that students pay for book, tuition, and room and board while attending an approved institution of higher learning.
-This annual scholarship was established by current recipients and alumni of the DSU Cyber Corps program.
-The scholarship from the Cyber Corps Alumni funds will be awarded to students studying cyber security at DSU.
+This endowment was established in 2011 with a grant awarded to DSU Professor Dr. Josh Pauli from the National Science Foundation Scholarship for Service program and the Department of Defense Information Assurance Scholarship program.
+Scholarship for Service is a unique program designed to increase and strengthen the cadre of federal information assurance professionals that protect the government’s critical information infrastructure.
+This program provides scholarships that fully fund the typical costs that students pay for books, tuition, and room and board while attending an approved institution of higher learning.

 This scholarship was established by Tom Halverson to support students in the College of Computing.

 James Tower established this endowment to provide a scholarship to a junior or senior majoring in Digital Arts and Design, Computer Graphics, Web Design and Production, or Digital Storytelling and Production Animation as well as students majoring in Computer Information Systems, Computer Science and Computer and Network Security.
 Students must also have high academic standards and demonstrate strong scholarly ability.